heatheranndye/heatheranndye.github.io/content/articles/dataquilt.md

 The next step is to tabulate the number of days in each bin and record the temperature ranges and insert this values into a data frame.
 This data frame is essentially a frequency distribution table.
 Dtreamlit.io displays the dataframe which is also recorded in the pdf pattern file.
-We use the pandas dataframe and the Pillow package create the digital  mock-up of the quilt.
+We use the pandas dataframe and the Pillow package to create the digital  mockup of the quilt.

 ![jpg](/images/data_quilt_files/samplequilt.jpg)

 ### Actual fabric!